mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

     Press when lit to return the pads to controlling :term:`hotcues <hotcue>`.
 :hwlabel:`BROWSE` encoder
     Scroll through the music library.
-    Push to maximize the library browser on screen.
-    Turn with :hwlabel:`SHIFT` to scroll 5 rows at a time.
+    Turn with :hwlabel:`SHIFT` to scroll a whole page at a time.
+    Push to open/select the highlighted item.
+    Push with :hwlabel:`SHIFT` to cycle through the windows (Track List, Sidebar, search box).
 :hwlabel:`LOAD A`/:hwlabel:`LOAD B` buttons
     Load the track selected in the library to the corresponding deck.
     Press with :hwlabel:`SHIFT` to clone the other deck.